 DMS rostering update

-Alberta Health is currently amending the Medical Diagnostic and Therapeutic Technologists Profession Regulation (“the Regulation”) under the Health Professions Act (HPA), which will direct the ACMDTT to regulate Diagnostic Medical Sonographers (DMS) within Alberta.
+Alberta Health is currently amending the Medical Diagnostic and Therapeutic Technologists Profession Regulation (“the Regulation”) under the Health Professions Act (HPA), which will direct our college to regulate Diagnostic Medical Sonographers (DMSs) within Alberta.
 Mandatory registration/regulation of DMS will start once the regulation comes into effect.

 While it is difficult to anticipate how long this might take, the Government of Alberta has indicated that this will likely be in place in 2020.

 If you are practicing diagnostic medical sonography in Alberta, you may volunteer to apply to be on the Alberta DMS Roster.
-This will help ease the transition into registration once DMS become regulated.
+This will help ease the transition into registration once DMSs become regulated.

 Who are diagnostic medical sonographers?

-- Diagnostic medical sonographers (DMS) are integral to the healthcare team.
-Through the application of ultrasound imaging, DMS play a critical role in the diagnostic care and management of a patient.
+- Diagnostic medical sonographers (DMSs) are integral to the healthcare team.
+Through the application of ultrasound imaging, DMSs play a critical role in the diagnostic care and management of a patient.

 - Sonographers practice in the public health sector as well as in physician community clinics.

-- DMS perform imaging procedures including general, obstetrical, cardiac, vascular and musculoskeletal imaging.
+- DMSs perform imaging procedures including general, obstetrical, cardiac, vascular and musculoskeletal imaging.

 In 2013, sonographers made a decision to pursue self-regulation.
-The Alberta Diagnostic Sonographers Association (ADSA) approached ACMDTT.
+The Alberta Diagnostic Sonographers Association (ADSA) approached the College.

 A robust stakeholder consultation was undertaken with: